Article 1: Mission, Purpose, and Objectives

 - Candidates must be in good standing with the University as determined by the Performance Management Process.

 - The role of President must be selected from the existing board.
 Term limits apply.

 - Candidates must meet the criteria for eligibility and must self-nominate.

-- Officers will be chosen by a selection committee comprised of representatives from HR, the THRIVE! steering committee, and the current THRIVE! president.
+- The Vice President, Secretary and Treasurer will be chosen by a selection committee composed of a representative from Human Resources who has been engaged with the ERG, the Chair of the THRIVE!
+Advisory Board, and the current THRIVE!
+President.

 - Attend monthly THRIVE! board meetings and officer meetings as needed

 - Actively participate in THRIVE! events and supporting committees and subcommittees as needed

 - Represent THRIVE! on University committees (when applicable)